worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

         }
 ```

-This function calculates the movement vector needed to move from the current position to the destination, and then passes this vector to the collision-aware function `moveBy()`. `moveBy()` will return a `Collision` object if it detects a collision while moving.
+This function calculates the movement vector needed to move from the current position to the destination, and then passes this vector to the collision-aware function `moveBy()`.
+Our `moveBy()` function will return a `Collision` object if it detects a collision while moving.
 We'll return this and use it to cancel the hold if certain conditions are met.

 Find the `if (movable.held)` block in your `onUpdate("movable")` event callback and alter it to match the code below: